 Did you know that you can almost double your truck’s fuel range by replacing your existing fuel tank?

-If you want to go further between fill ups, there are a few companies out there that manufacture aftermarket fuel tanks.
-These tanks can hold almost twice the amount of fuel as you current tank.
+If you want to go further between fill-ups, there are a few companies out there that manufacture aftermarket fuel tanks.
+These tanks can hold almost twice the amount of fuel as your current tank.
 Let’s explore some of the options as laid out by the experts over at Do It Yourself RV who recommend replacement tanks made by Transfer Flow.

 Why an In-Chassis Fuel Tank?

 In a word, space.
 An undercarriage, in-chassis fuel tank doesn’t take up extra bed space.
-Bed space that many travel trailer owners hold invaluable, and many who two Fifth Wheels don’t have the option of giving up.
+Bed space that many travel trailer owners hold is invaluable, and many who have Fifth Wheels don’t have the option of giving up.

 Size and shape difference between a replacement fuel tank and your stock tank.